brucou/pp-backend/README.md

 We have two branches:
 - a simple implementation that leverages useState hook to handle the application state.
 That application works and is manually tested.
 - a second implementation that this time leverages a Redux-like pattern.
-A `controller` pure function controls the application and can be unit tested.
+A `controller` pure function controls the application and can be unit-tested.

 ### Discrepancies vs. requirements
 In places, the requirements left options open, and we took some decisions: